Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

 Back to Top of List

-Heritage Square is anchored by the historic Rosson House Museum, a fully-restored 1895 Queen Anne Victorian house that was once inhabited by some of Phoenix's earliest settlers.
+The Square PHX is anchored by the historic Rosson House Museum, a fully-restored 1895 Queen Anne Victorian house that was once inhabited by some of Phoenix's earliest settlers.
 For paranormal fans, this site is also one of several haunted places in Greater Phoenix.
 Take a step back in time on a 60-minute guided tour of the house, including all the living areas, and learn about what life was like in the early days of Phoenix.

 To continue the fun, just a few steps away is the Arizona Science Center, where both kids and adults alike can enjoy more than 350 interactive permanent exhibits, as well as special exhibits featuring dinosaurs, astronauts, mummies and more.